-It was a powerful movie because while I knew it was possible, I never made the direct link between suicide and debt until I saw this film.
-I guess I was just unwilling to wrap my mind around the idea that someone would end his life over money.
-But as of two weeks ago, I could no longer lie to myself.
-One of my coworkers took his own life over a long weekend.
+In a personal capacity, I myself never made the direct link between depression and debt until quite recently.
+I guess I was just unwilling to wrap my mind around the idea that someone would commit suicide over money.
+But after a series of events two years ago, I could no longer lie to myself.
+One of my coworkers took his own life because of debt.

 As an office community, we were devastated.
 We couldn’t figure out what led him to this decision to commit suicide.

-Finally, we found a post-it.
+Finally, we found a sticky note.
 He’d scrawled the book title The Number, a few calculations, and a seven-figure number circled.
 After a quick search on Amazon, we learned that the full title of that book was The Number: What Do You Need for the Rest of Your Life and What Will It Cost?
 And while we can’t confirm it, we figured that the mysterious seven-figure number was the amount of money that our dear coworker needed in order to retire.
-A number that, one might guess, he didn’t have.
+A number that, one might guess, he didn’t have — or ever anticipate earning.

-So, while I mourned the loss of my office buddy, I grappled with a heavy sense of guilt and partial responsibility as a member of the personal finance media community — an industry that needs to offer as much advice on how to manage the emotions related to debt as we do on other action plans.
+So while I mourned the loss of my office buddy, I grappled with a heavy sense of guilt and partial responsibility as a member of the personal finance media community — an industry that needs to offer as much advice on how to manage the emotions related to debt as we do on other matters.

 So what do you do when you find yourself dealing with debt-related depression?
 Here are a few things you need to remember if you’re contemplating suicide over debt.

 2. Your Debt Is Not a Reflection of Your Worthiness

-In the world of personal finance, we make it very clear that all debt is bad debt, with very few exceptions.
+Many people in the world of personal finance make it very clear that all debt is bad debt, with very few exceptions.